 Collecting vinyl has never been more appealing thanks to the resurrection of the format in recent years, but getting your hands on cheap vinyl records can sometimes be a struggle.
-But ahead of Amazon Prime Day, you can still grab a bargain or two – and we're here to help.
+But that's where we come in, as we've gathered together some of the top bargains available to buy online right now.

-Remember the days when vinyl was written off due to the introduction of the CD?
-The doom mongers were out again when music streaming services such as Spotify, Apple Music and Tidal entered the fray – but vinyl has not only weathered the storm, it's blossoming once again.
+It doesn't seem that long ago that vinyl was being written off due to the introduction on the CD – and the doom mongers were out in force again when music streaming services such as Spotify, Apple Music and Tidal entered the fray.
+But the good news is that not only has vinyl managed to weather the storm, but it's blossoming once again.

 Artists have been quick to embrace the format – either reissuing old favourites with added bells and whistles, or bringing out their latest releases on eye-catching and limited-edition coloured vinyl, with a host of bonus tracks, demos, live cuts and more.